 Christmas is around the corner and Sydney is teeming with lights, festivals and markets.
-Not one to be left behind, Circular Quay is gearing up to host its own French-inspired Christmas village.
+Circular Quay is also getting in on the action with its own French-inspired Christmas village.
 Complete with cosy wood huts, lights, candles, snow flurries and jazz music, you’ll feel transported to Europe right here at home.
-The market comes to town courtesy of the team behind the hugely popular Bastille Festival, so you know it’s no ordinary event.
+The market is in town courtesy of the team behind the hugely popular Bastille Festival, so you know it’s no ordinary event.
 Christened Le Jolly Market, you can expect all the French-European Christmas vibes, wine and food this December.

 Le Jolly Market

-Set to take over Customs House, this fully-fledged night market is dishing out excellent holiday treats and all the twinkly Christmas vibes.
+Set up at Customs House, this fully-fledged night market is dishing out excellent holiday treats and all the twinkly Christmas vibes.

 Find a festive market on-site with locally sourced artisan products including jewellery, toys, distillery, Christmas snow globes, clothing, organic tea, and French gourmet goods.